mre/endler.dev/content/2020/folklore/index.md

 computer terms can be fascinating and entertaining.
 This project tries to preserve the surprising history of computing terms we use every day.

+Many know that spam comes from the meat or C++ is just C incremented, but few know...

 ## 404

 ## Log